 Rents for pitches at street food markets tend to be £30-£100 plus a percentage of takings per day.
 You shouldn’t break the bank with this approach as this sort of low investment rent is low risk.

-A combination of street food events and social media means that customers can find the perfect food for their private do these days.
+A combination of street food events and social media means that customers can find the perfect food for their private do’s these days.
 Established traders do several gigs a year.

-Whether it’s tweaking a menu or changing where you work, changing things up is always doable.
-And it street food isn’t for you?
+Whether it’s tweaking a menu or altering where you work, changing things up is always doable.
+And if street food isn’t for you?
 You can simply recoup most of your small investment by selling up.

 NCASS has been overseeing and aiding the street food trade since the start.
 We’ll give you pretty much everything you need to start up your street food business for a comparatively miniscule fee.